TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/lab-setup.md

 ## Installing TI SysConfig

 1. Visit the [SysConfig Download Page](https://www.ti.com/tool/download/SYSCONFIG).
     Download the `Windows Installer for SysConfig`.
+Use version 1.15

 2. Run the `sysconfig-x.x.x_x-setup` application.
 Continue through all the windows.
 When prompted, select the install directory, then continue